28msec/zorba/test/update/Scripts/Readme.txt

 3. From this directory (test/rbkt/Scripts/w3c), modify
    generate-submission.xq to reflect:

-   - The version of Zorba and the svn revision tested
+   - the node 'implementation', attribute 'version' - the version of Zorba and the svn revision tested
+   - node 'syntax' - either XQuery or XQueryX
+   - node 'test-run', attribute 'date-run' - the date run
-   - The date run and the test suite version
+   - node 'test-suite', attribute 'version' - the test suite version (for example 1.0.0 or 1.0.1)

 4. From this directory (test/update/Scripts), run